Quick start

 |---|---|

-Apa legal mode | Switch to legal-dictation mode (spoken punctuation). |
+Apa dictation | Switch to dictation mode (spoken punctuation, no auto-punctuation). |

-Apa speech mode | Switch back to normal speech mode. |
+Apa prose | Switch back to prose mode (auto-punctuation, filler removal). |

-Apa caps lock on | EVERYTHING THAT FOLLOWS IS UPPERCASE until you turn it off. |
+Apa caps on / Apa caps lock on | EVERYTHING THAT FOLLOWS IS UPPERCASE until you turn it off. |

-Apa caps lock off | Stop uppercasing.
+Apa caps off / Apa caps lock off | Stop uppercasing.
 Normal case resumes. |

 Apa polish [instruction] | After your dictation, send the typed text to an LLM for cleanup.
 More below → |

 Say it however feels natural — "appa", "aha", "ah-pa" all work.
+Caps lock state resets at the start of every session; mode persists across restarts.

 Emoji